-- (2) For Year Ahead Local RAR LSEs were notified of their 2020, 2021, and 2022 Local RA requirements.
-For non-IOU LSEs, these Local RARs are net of CAM, RMR, and LCR preferred resources amounts for use in the Year Ahead Local RA Filing.
-Local RA obligations are not net of credits for IOU DR programs (DR allocations).
-These DR credits are automatically taken off in the year-ahead Local and Flexible RA template.
-LSEs are to consider these RA obligations preliminary, as LSEs will receive Final 2020 RA obligations on September 20, 2019, after LSEs have filed adjusted forecasts.
-As adopted in D. 15-06-063, each LSE's local capacity requirement is capped at that LSE's system requirement in the monthly resource adequacy process. - (3) For Year Ahead Flexible RAR LSEs were notified of flexible RA requirements.
+- (3) For Year Ahead Flexible RAR LSEs were notified of flexible RA requirements.
 For non-IOU LSEs, these Flexible RARs are net of CAM and RMR amounts for use in the Year Ahead Flexible RA Filing.
 For IOUs, these Flexible RARs are not net of CAM resources, since IOUs will be able to show the CAM resources in filings.
-Instead the IOU's Flexible RARs are adjusted upwards in an amount equal to what the non-IOU LSEs are adjusted downwards. - (4) For Monthly System RAR LSEs will be issued their System RAR for all months of 2020 alongside the annual obligations.
-LSEs are required to comply with the Monthly Load Forecast Adjustment process throughout 2020, as in past years.
-LSEs are to continue using the Import Allocations they receive in August 2019 for all 2020 Month Ahead RA Filings.
-CPUC Energy Division will notify LSEs via Secure FTP of any change to Condition 2 RMR allocations, CAM allocations, CPM credits, and LCR preferred resources allocation as they occur throughout compliance year 2020 for use in subsequent Monthly RA Filings. - (5) For Local and Flexible RA Reallocation Requirements LSEs will receive notification of adjustments to their Local and Flexible RA obligations concurrent with their CAM and RMR allocation letters via Secure FTP.
+Instead the IOU's Flexible RARs are adjusted upwards in an amount equal to what the non-IOU LSEs are adjusted downwards. - (4) Final CAM Credits for System and Flexible Capacity Procured by CPE By late October, 2021, LSEs will be allocated final CAM credits (based on coincident peak load shares) for any system and flexible capacity that was procured by the CPE during the local RA procurement process or by CAISO through its RMR process. - (5) For Monthly System RAR LSEs will be issued their System RAR for all months of 2022 alongside the annual obligations.
+LSEs are required to comply with the Monthly Load Forecast Adjustment process throughout 2022, as in past years.
+LSEs are to continue using the Import Allocations they receive in August 2021 for all 2022 Month Ahead RA Filings.
+CPUC Energy Division will notify LSEs via Secure FTP of any change to Condition 2 RMR allocations, CAM allocations, and CPM credits as they occur throughout compliance year 2022 for use in subsequent Monthly RA Filings.
+The non-dispatchable Behind-the-Meter LCR preferred resources credit is incorporated into the LSE's Year Ahead load forecast and LSEs will not receive monthly LCR preferred resources credit.
+The dispatchable Behind-the-Meter LCR preferred resources are added a T&D loss factor and allocated with the IOU DR LIP allocation. - (6) For Local and Flexible RA Reallocation Requirements LSEs will receive notification of adjustments to their Local and Flexible RA obligations concurrent with their CAM and RMR allocation letters via Secure FTP.
 The Local and Flexible RA adjustments will apply to the July through December compliance months and will be sent in April, along with the Quarter 3 CAM/RMR allocation letters.
 Pursuant to D.14-06-050, there is only one local and flexible true-up cycle for 2015 and beyond.